 Is the boredom of self-isolation setting in?
-Are you’re looking for ways to pass the time and keep busy?
-If so, then what better way to stay occupied than showing your home a little love.
+Are you looking for ways to pass the time and keep busy?
+If so, what better way to stay occupied than showing your home a little love?
 More specifically, showing your shower or wet area a little love.

 If you read my last post, you would have seen the list of affordable home improvement activities I suggested to keep busy during these unprecedented times.
 One such activity was to replace a shower panel with the Frost Shower Panel, from our shower screens range.
-This is a relatively straight forward project that yields excellent results.
-However, while shower panels are more contemporary then shower screens, the majority of homes still have the latter installed.
+This is a relatively straightforward project that yields excellent results.
+However, while shower panels are more contemporary than shower screens, the majority of homes still have the latter installed.

-Installing a new shower screen is a fun project that anyone can do, and what better time to keep busy and have something new to focus on than our right now, in our current times.
+Installing a new shower screen is a fun project that anyone can do, and what better time to keep busy and have something new to focus on than right now, in our current times?

 Today, we look at the following things in this article